-- Issuers are to be excluded if the overall assessment finds that the issuer's business practices or manufactured products breach national or international norms, laws and/or universally accepted global standards in any material way.
-MSCI refers to suchcasesasESGcontroversies.- In addition, issuers must be excluded if they operate in areas of business that the Bankdeems critical or if they generate significant revenues in such areas.
+- In addition, issuers must be excluded if they operate in areas of business that the Bank deems critical or if they generate significant revenues in such areas.

 In the investment decision making process for investment funds (with the exception of those that are predominantly invested in sovereign bonds or other investment instruments issued by states), principal adverse impacts on sustainability factors ('PAIs') are considered additionally.